ProbablePrime/interactive-keyboard/README.md

 tactileThreshhold: a Number greater than 0
 ```

-# Troubleshooting
+# FAQ

-## Controls Do not work
+## Controls not Working
+While every effort is made to support as many games as possible.
+There are issues with certain titles.
+Ultimately some games are incompatible with fake inputs from code.
+They want real keyboard presses.

 * Check your keybindings for the game they should match the keys you are pressing.
 Press the actual keys on your keyboard to check.
 * Try refreshing the beam page.
 * Are you focused on/in your game.
 You must have your mouse inside the game for the keys to register.
 * Try `kbm-robot` as your handler some require this to interface with DirectInput/XInput.
 * Try from another device.
 As this pushes your physical keys, its often impossible to test on the same machine as an infinite loop of key presses occurs.
 Summon a friend into your channel to help test :).
 * Try The key without a spark cost or cooldown.
-* Set your threshold to `0.1` in the config file
+* Set your `tactileThreshold` to `0.1` in the config file
-* Nothing happens? exiting due to 0?
-This means your config file or auth file are incorrect.
+* Try another game
+* Try notepad

+## Cannot set channel to interactive with that game

+This usually means you have an incorrect share code, version code or just generally don't have access to that interactive game.
+Try a control layout you own.

+## Exiting due to zero
+This one's hard, try checking your config files, it shouldn't happen.